This recipe is safe for Coumadin (warfarin) users.

 Line a roasting pan with aluminum foil.
 Place the onion pieces in the bottom on top of the aluminum foil in a mound.

-Scatter the sage, thyme and peppercorns over the top of the onions.
+Scatter the salt, sage, thyme, and peppercorns over the top of the onions.

 Place the turkey breast on top of the onions (skin side up) and cover lightly with aluminum foil, then place the pan inside the preheated oven.
 Roast for 30 minutes, then turn the roasting pan 180° in the oven (to make sure the turkey roasts evenly).
 After another half hour remove the aluminum foil.
 Top with 1/4 cup of the maple syrup and return the pan to the oven.